A fresh start? Or already overwhelmed?

 - If you are graduating this semester, congrats!
 Remember to talk to your departmental advisors to plan your degree (e.g. WQB, or missing courses).
 I have seen students lacking just one credit hour, so they couldn’t graduate.
 How sad!
 Don't let that happen to you, get an advisor on your side!

-Wishing you the best of luck for the Spring 2020 semester!
+Wishing you the best of luck for the summer 2020 semester!

 - Daniel Chang